webpack/webpack.js.org/src/content/guides/build-performance.md

 ### TypeScript Loader

-Faster builds using `ts-loader` can be achieved by using the `transpileOnly` loader option.
+To improve the build time when using `ts-loader`, use the `transpileOnly` loader option.
 On its own, this option turns off type checking.
 To gain type checking again, use the [`ForkTsCheckerWebpackPlugin`](https://www.npmjs.com/package/fork-ts-checker-webpack-plugin).
 This speeds up TypeScript type checking and ESLint linting by moving each to a separate process.

 ```js